Adam-Randall/adam-randall.github.io/about/index.md

 <p style="text-indent: none">
 Welcome to "A Kiwi Look Into I.T." <br><br>

-For those that don't know me, my name is Adam and I am Software <br>Developer from little old Dunedin, New Zealand.<br><br>
+For those that don't know me, my name is Adam, and I am Software <br>Developer from little old Dunedin, New Zealand.<br><br>

 When I was first introduced to Software Development, it was always my plan<br>  to start up a Blog.
-This was not only to share my thoughts on what I have learn't in <br> Software Development, but also showcase interesting experiences that I have encountered throughout my life.
+This was not only to share my thoughts on what I have learnt in <br> Software Development, but also showcase interesting experiences that I have encountered throughout my life.<br><br>

-So please take a look around, read my posts and enjoy!
+So please take a look around, read my posts, and enjoy!

 <br><br>
 <a markdown="0" href="{{ site.url }}/posts" class="btn btn-success">Check Out My Blog</a>